Today, you are going to learn everything you need to know about the principle of progressive overload.

 Cons:

-- This method is best used for lower repetition sets only
+• This method is best for lower repetition sets only

 #8 Increasing Range of Motion

-This next method of progressive overload will have you modify the main exercises to make them more challenging.
+This following method of progressive overload will have you modify the main exercises to make them more challenging.

 One way to do this is to increase a movement’s range of motion.
 All this means is that you lift the weight for a greater distance.

-Or if you are a doing a deadlift, you can either stand on a short platform, or use shorter plates so that you lift the bar a greater distance.
+Or, if you are doing a deadlift, you can either stand on a short platform or use shorter plates to lift the bar a greater distance.
 This is known as a deficit deadlift.

-This isn’t possible for every single exercise, but you can get creative.
+This method isn’t possible for every exercise, but you can get creative.

 Here are the pros and cons of this method.